ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 The AIX instance that is deployed in {{site.data.keyword.powerSys_notm}} should be at the same AIX version as the source AIX instance.
 For example, if the source instance is at AIX 7.2, then the deployed {{site.data.keyword.powerSys_notm}} instance should also be a 7.2 based image.

+The AIX technology levels (TL) do not need to match, but you may consider using the latest TL that is available from the {{site.data.keyword.powerSys_notm}} stock images.
+{: important}

-3. Ensure that that NPIV file sets are installed in the AIX environment as {{site.data.keyword.powerSys_notm}} VMs use the NPIV storage virtualization model.
+1. Ensure that that NPIV file sets are installed in the AIX environment as {{site.data.keyword.powerSys_notm}} VMs use the NPIV storage virtualization model.
 This can be checked by using the lslpp command as follows.

 <!-- ![vfc-check](vfc-check.png) -->
 ```